pavitranew/session-7-rest-ang/README.md

 module.exports = pirateRoutes;
 ```

+Think of each Route as listening to three parts:

+* A specific HTTP Action (get, post...)
+* A specific URL path (/api/piates...)
+* A handler method (findAll)

-Note: `module.exports` is the object that's returned as the result of a require call.
+(Note: `module.exports` - the object that's returned as the result of a require call in app.js.)

 All the main elements of a [REST application](http://www.restapitutorial.com/lessons/httpmethods.html) - GET, POST, PUT, DELETE - http actions are accounted for here.